 What is Microsoft Office?

 Microsoft Office is an essential tool for working environments across a wide range of businesses.
 Its software bundles provide a variety of functions, from word processing, building databases, and creating spreadsheets to designing promotional material.
 Working with Microsoft Office suite applications provides skills for gaining employment with composing, editing, saving, or printing documents.
-Microsoft Office offers a variety of applications that include Word, PowerPoint, Outlook, and Excel for use on both PCs and Macs, as well as the cloud though using Microsoft 365.
+Microsoft Office offers a variety of applications that include Word, PowerPoint, Outlook, and Excel for use on both PCs and Macs, as well as the cloud by using Microsoft 365.

 Read more about what Microsoft Office is and why you should learn it.